Skip to main content

 Revised Post

 Submissions are currently not reviewed in chronological order.
-I will frequently have one decor get rejected within a couple of days, and another will sit for 3 weeks before getting rejected, even though I submitted it before the first decor.
-With the way it's currently set up, sometimes my customers have to wait multiple months to actually get their decors.
+I will frequently have Decor A get reviewed within a couple of days, and Decor B will sit for 3 weeks before getting reviewed, even though I submitted Decor B before Decor A. With the way it's currently set up, sometimes my customers have to wait multiple months to actually get their decors.
+I've had decors get skipped for 5 or 6 rounds before being accepted.
+Some kind of logical and transparent queue system would go extremely far.

-• Creating more consistency and clarity with the CD rules.
+• Creating more consistency and clarity with the CD rules, adhering to them consistently, and applying them without bias.

 • Creating an updated CD tutorial that is more clear and specific.